 Crater of Fire Becomes a Popular Tourist Destination in Turkmenistan

 The “Crater of Fire” is actually the Darvaza Gas Crater located at the deep recesses of Karakum Desert.
-It’s the size of a football field and it has been up in flames for almost 50 years they say.
-The fiery tourist spot is attracting more than 50,000 people around the world for more than a decade now.
+It’s the size of a football field, and it has been up in flames for almost 50 years, they say.
+The fiery tourist spot is attracting more than 50,000 people worldwide for more than a decade now.
 The only way to spend the night in this place is by camping.

-They want to offset the dangers of the releases of poisonous gases into the air to the neighboring towns that they opted to burn the gas off.
-They thought the process will only occur for a few weeks but they are wrong.
+They want to offset the dangers of releasing poisonous gases into the air to the neighboring towns that they opted to burn the gas off.
+They thought the process will only occur for a few weeks, but they are wrong.
 Up to this day, the fire is burning.

 The history of the crater is a little vague.
-However, in 2013, the President of Turkmenistan, Gurbanguly Berdimuhamedow went to the site and declared it a nature reserves.
-In 2014, National Geographic Channel included it in their series “Die Trying”.
-In their July 16, 2014 episode entitled “Crater of Fire”, samples of extremophile microorganisms were extracted from the bottom of the crater.
+However, in 2013, the President of Turkmenistan, Gurbanguly Berdimuhamedow, went to the site and declared it a nature reserve.
+In 2014, National Geographic Channel included it in their series “Die Trying.”
+In their July 16, 2014 episode entitled “Crater of Fire,” samples of extremophile microorganisms were extracted from the crater’s bottom.
 Explorer George Kourounis did that exploration.

-Although the history of the crater is vague, everyone can agree that this scorching pit draws more and more people.
+Although the crater’s history is vague, everyone can agree that this scorching pit draws more and more people.